dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-12-Core-Ingredients-of-Human-Intelligence.md

 ### 2. Learning as rapid model building

 Even with just a few examples, people can learn remarkably rich conceptual models.
-One indicator of richness is the variety of functions that these models support. <span class='pink'>Beyond classification, concepts support prediction, action, communication, imagination, explaination and composition.
+One indicator of richness is the variety of functions that these models support. <span class='purple'>Beyond classification, concepts support prediction, action, communication, imagination, explaination and composition.
 These abilities are not independent; rather they hand together and interact, coming free with the acquisition of the underlying concept.
-Children (and adults) have a great capacity for ‘one-shot’ learning – a few examples of a hairbrush, pineapple, or lightsaber</span> and a child understands the category, “grasping the boundary of the infinite set that defines each concept from the infinite set of all possible objects.” <span class='pink'>On the contrary, neural networks are notoriously data hungry.
+Children (and adults) have a great capacity for ‘one-shot’ learning – a few examples of a hairbrush, pineapple, or lightsaber</span> and a child understands the category, “grasping the boundary of the infinite set that defines each concept from the infinite set of all possible objects.” <span class='red'>On the contrary, neural networks are notoriously data hungry.
 This suggests that the algorithms underlying neural networks are using the information less efficiently than a person learning to perform similar tasks.</span>

 > What additional ingredients may be needed in order to rapidly learn more powerful and more general-purpose representations?